AdenasGittinIt/Travel-Link/README.md

 # TraveLink
 Our first project on the journey to becomeing web developers, **TraveLink** gives a traveler the ability to explore entertainment options in their destination city with a weather forecast so the savvy traveler can be prepared for whatever mother nature brings.

-The traveler can save to an itinerary, the events they're most interested in and follow a hyperlink to purchase admission.
+The traveler can save to an itinerary the events they're most interested in and follow a hyperlink to purchase admission.

 Use of the site can be summed up with the following user story: